Virgin Great and Glorious

 The English-language text has meter 7.7.7.7, or 7.7.7.7 with refrain depending on the version use.

-The earliest located publication of this text is in the English-produced New Catholic Hymnal (Faber, 1971).
+The earliest located publication is in the English-produced New Catholic Hymnal (Faber, 1971).
 The text is attributed to Jeremy Ashton, and set to the tune ORIENTIS PARTIBUS with the melody attributed to Pierre de Corbeil (d 1222) and harmonised by Geoffrey Laycock.

 The hymn was also included in a folk-oriented Roman Catholic hymn collection published in Christchurch, New Zealand in the 1970s (ref).
 The tune used here has not been confirmed, but is likely to be ORIENTIS PARTIBUS.